Maricle-zhangjun/HaTFAS/README.md

 # HaTFAS
-This a code repository for the article "Efficient Face Anti-Spoofing via Head-aware Transformer based Knowledge Distillation with 5 MB model parameters"
+This is a official repository for the article "Efficient Face Anti-Spoofing via Head-aware Transformer based Knowledge Distillation with 5 MB model parameters"